Primer (film): Production

 While writing the script, Carruth studied physics to help him make Abe and Aaron's technical dialogue sound authentic.
 He took the unusual step of eschewing contrived exposition and tried instead to portray the shorthand phrases and jargon used by working scientists.
 This philosophy carried over into production design.
 The time machine itself is a plain gray box, with a distinctive electronic "hum" created by overlaying the sounds of a mechanical grinder and a car engine, rather than by using a processed digital effect.
 Carruth also set the story in unglamorous industrial parks and suburban tract homes.
+The principles of time travel in the film are inspired by Feynman diagrams.
+Carruth explained: "Richard Feynman has some interesting ideas about time.
+When you look at Feynman diagrams [which map the interaction of elementary particles], there's really no difference between watching an interaction happen forward and backward in time."

 Carruth chose to deliberately obfuscate the film's plot to mirror the complexity and confusion created by time travel.
 As he said in a 2004 interview: "This machine and Abe and Aaron's experience are inherently complicated so it needed to be that way in order for the audience to be where Abe and Aaron are, which was always my hope."